SBCV/Blender-Import-Point-Cloud-Addon/README.md

 # Blender-Import-Point-Cloud-Addon
 Blender addon to import point clouds from PLY files.

-Tested for Blender 2.78 and 2.79 as well as Ubuntu 14.04 and Windows 10.
+Tested for Blender 2.80 beta.
+If you want to run the addon in Blender 2.79 use the [2.79 branch](https://github.com/SBCV/Blender-Import-Point-Cloud-Addon/tree/blender279).

 This addon uses the https://github.com/dranjan/python-plyfile library to parse plyfiles.